seanskggo72/TheHuntAIs/README.md

 # TheHuntAIs
-This repository is a subsidiary repository for https://github.com/seanskggo72/FuryOfDracula \
+This repository is a subsidiary repository for https://github.com/seanskggo72/FuryOfDracula

-Credits to COMP2521 (Jaz and tutors) for the Views implementation!
+## Archive Comments

+Group assignment for COMP2521 (2020).